GearZer0/HakiChecker/README.md

 ### Known issue
 - IBM returns N/A if url is too long.
 This is IBM API issue.
-- urlscan.io returns N/A if the delay is not long enough (Please put at least 30 seconds delay i.e -d 30)
 - Virustotal file upload returns N/A despite the delay is long enough at first upload, sometimes it takes more time for the server to process your file